SunshineSam/Scripts/NinjaRMM/Windows/SecureBoot Management/README.md

 #### SVN Compliance Floor

-Compliance is authoritative from `$script:SVN_COMPLIANCE_FLOORS` (default `7.0` for all three boot components, reviewed April 2026). **Firmware SVN ≥ floor → Compliant**, regardless of what value `DBXUpdateSVN.bin` happens to ship.
+Compliance is authoritative from `$script:SVN_COMPLIANCE_FLOORS` (default `8.0` for all three boot components, reviewed April 2026). **Firmware SVN ≥ floor → Compliant**, regardless of what value `DBXUpdateSVN.bin` happens to ship.

-This matters because Microsoft sometimes bumps the staged file's SVN ahead of any actual enforcement change (e.g. the file ships `8.0` while Stage 4 still enforces `7.0`).
+This matters because Microsoft sometimes bumps the staged file's SVN ahead of any actual enforcement change (e.g. the file ships `9.0` while Stage 4 still enforces `8.0`).
+This is per-model, and impossible to automate in a fleet, however the reccommended baseline as of current is 8.0.
 A device at the prior level is *at the enforcement target*, and must not be flagged as `(SVN Update Not Applied)` or `(Pending SVN Reboot)`.
 Bump the floor in the script per documented Microsoft milestones; one constant covers every consumer (the DBX classifier's "superseded" route 2, the headline compliance check, and the gate that suppresses the pending-reboot overlays).

 #### PowerShell#27058 - cmdlet bug + cmdlet narrative both quarantined

 [`Get-SecureBootSVN`](https://learn.microsoft.com/en-us/powershell/module/secureboot/get-securebootsvn?view=windowsserver2025-ps) returns the **DBX-order-last** BootMgr SVN entry instead of the numeric maximum.
-Symptom: `cmdlet=2.0` on a device the raw DBX clearly puts at `7.0`.
+Symptom: `cmdlet=2.0` on a device the raw DBX clearly puts at `8.0`.
 The script:

 1. **Replicates the cmdlet's parse logic** in `Get-DbxComponentSVNs` (mirrors [`SVN_Order.ps1`](https://github.com/microsoft/secureboot_objects) byte-for-byte: same GUID prefixes, same hex-substring SVN extraction, same `[version]` comparison) but does an explicit max-by-version select instead of letting DBX order decide.
 2. **Always uses the raw value** for `Firmware SVN` - the cmdlet's `FirmwareSVN` field is treated as untrusted on every device.
 When they disagree, a `WARNING` is logged with the `#27058` reference so the bug signature is visible in the audit trail.
 3. **Ignores the cmdlet's `ComplianceStatus` string** when the floor is met.
-The cmdlet computes its narrative ("Not compliant - Firmware does not match boot manager") from the same buggy `FirmwareSVN`, so a device at floor `7.0` would otherwise inherit a false "Not compliant" verdict.
-Floor met → script renders `Compliant (Firmware SVN 7.0 >= floor 7.0)` and the cmdlet's wording is dropped.
+The cmdlet computes its narrative ("Not compliant - Firmware does not match boot manager") from the same buggy `FirmwareSVN`, so a device at floor `8.0` would otherwise inherit a false "Not compliant" verdict.
+Floor met → script renders `Compliant (Firmware SVN 8.0 >= floor 8.0)` and the cmdlet's wording is dropped.
 4. **Logs a per-component parity line every run**: `Raw DBX SVN per component (max-by-version): BootMgr=X | CdBoot=Y | WdsMgr=Z`.
 Identical format on every stage so the audit trail diffs cleanly against `SVN_Order.ps1` verbatim.

 > A fix is in flight on Microsoft's end (Secure Boot team confirmed; expected in an upcoming Windows monthly update).
 The workaround stays in place because the June 2026 enforcement deadline can't wait for that build to roll out fleet-wide.